insanum/gcalcli/docs/README.md

                            the 'execpi' command in your conkyrc)

-  --cal-owner-color        specify the colors used for the calendars and dates --cal-editor-color       each of these argument requires a <color> argument --cal-contributor-color  which must be one of [ default, black, brightblack, --cal-read-color         red, brightred, green, brightgreen, yellow, --cal-freebusy-color     brightyellow, blue, brightblue, magenta, --date-color             brightmagenta, cyan, brightcyan, white, --border-color           brightwhite ]
+  --cal-owner-color        specify the colors used for the calendars and dates --cal-writer-color       each of these argument requires a <color> argument --cal-reader-color       which must be one of [ default, black, brightblack, --cal-freebusy-color     red, brightred, green, brightgreen, yellow, --date-color             brightyellow, blue, brightblue, magenta, --border-color           brightmagenta, cyan, brightcyan, white,
+                           brightwhite ]

   --tsv                    tab-separated output for 'agenda'.
 Format is:
-                           'date' 'start' 'end' 'title' 'location' 'description'
+                           date, start, end, link, title, location, description

   --locale <locale>        set a custom locale (i.e. 'de_DE.UTF-8').
 Check the
                            supported locales of your system first.

   --reminder <mins>        number of minutes to use when setting reminders for
-                           the 'quick' and 'add' commands; if not specified, Google code's default behavior occurs: no reminder is set (documented, incorrectly, otherwise: as using the default for the calendar, but this does not actually happen)
+                           the 'quick' and 'add' commands; if not specified the calendar's default reminder settings are used

-   --title <title>         event details used by the 'add' command --where <location>      - the duration is specified in minutes --when <datetime>       - make sure to quote strings with spaces --duration <#>          - the datetime format is 'MM/DD/YYYY HH:MM' --descr <description>   - the '--reminder' option can be specified as well
+   --title <title>         event details used by the 'add' command --where <location>      - the duration is specified in minutes --when <datetime>       - make sure to quote strings with spaces --duration <#>          - datetime examples see 'agenda' below --descr <description>

  Commands:

   list                     list all calendars

   search <text>            search for events
-                           - only matches whole words
+                           - case insensitive search terms to find events that match these terms in any field, like traditional Google search with quotes, exclusion, etc.
+                           - for example to get just games: "soccer -practice"

   agenda [start] [end]     get an agenda for a time period
                            - start time default is 12am today